The Ryan Foundation

 Overview

 The Ryan Foundation was established in 1990 by Dr. Wayne L. Ryan and Eileen A. Ryan to continue their philanthropic legacy.
-Dr. Ryan, founder and former CEO of Streck Labs, was a biochemistry professor and research professor emeritus at the University of Nebraska Medical Center (UNMC), holding 63 patents in hematology and molecular diagnostics.
+Dr. Ryan, founder and former CEO of Streck Labs, was a biochemistry professor and research professor emeritus at the University of Nebraska Medical Center (UNMC), holding over 60 patents in hematology and molecular diagnostics.
 The foundation represents the continuation of the couple's nearly 65-year partnership in charitable giving, focusing on causes that were meaningful to them throughout their lives.
-With total assets of $1.4 billion as of 2023, the foundation has made 947 donations to 319 different charitable organizations.
-The foundation is currently led by Steve Ryan (President), with board members Carol Ryan and Ramy Hanna.
-The foundation demonstrates a strong commitment to Nebraska-based organizations, particularly those serving the Omaha area, while also supporting select institutions in other states.
+With total assets of $1.4 billion as of 2023, the foundation is currently led by Steve Ryan (President).
+The foundation demonstrates a strong commitment to Nebraska-based organisations, particularly those serving the Omaha area, while also supporting select institutions in other states.

 Funding Priorities